General Transom FAQs

 - 19. What about meals?

-- For eight of the nine weeks, we have twice weekly group meals prepared by a local chef.
+- Twice weekly group meals are prepared by a local chef.
 Some of the evenings include presentations from special guests, visitors, or the Transom team.
 Students say these meals are a highlight of the Workshop.
-The cost of food will be $275.
+The cost of food will be $300.
 Transom pays for the cook for these meals, and contributes to food costs as well as providing beer and wine for guest speaker dinners.

 There are often leftovers from these dinners that provide students with an extra meal the next day.